zac-heisey/murray-lampert/_posts/2018-07-18-infographic-visual-guide-to-the-design-build-process.md

 #### Steps in the Design-Build Process

 **Design**
 Every design-build project begins with an in-depth design discussion, where your design-build contractor will work with you to develop your ideas into blueprints, architectural designs, and other visual mock-ups.
+During the preliminary design phase, your design-build contractor will discuss your wants and needs, take necessary measurements, confirm property lines and setbacks, verify utilities, and check out overall site conditions.

+This process typically takes a few weeks, and requires a few meetings to develop final design drawings.
+With a final design ready to go, an accurate quote can be provided and pre-construction can begin.

 **Pre-Construction**
 Before breaking ground on your approved design, your design-build contractor will work with you to finalize details such as colors, materials, finishes, fixtures, and more.
 Timelines will be laid out, trades coordinated, and financing will be secured.